-The Science Programme in the UNESCO office in Harare seeks to develop the capacities of the cluster countries and the SADC region in the following key areas:
+The Science Programme in the UNESCO office in Harare seeks to develop the capacities of the Regional countries and the SADC region in the following key areas:

 - Capacity building and education in Water management under the Intergovernmental Hydrological Programme (IHP)